StyraInc/eopa-ci-demo/README.md

 ## Prerequirements

 - docker compose
-- hurl.dev

 ## Steps

 Use `docker compose up --wait` to start everything.
 The first run will take particularly long, because it's pulling images.

-Then run `hurl` with the test/integration scripts, like
+Then run `hurl` with the test/integration scripts,

+    docker compose run integration-tests

+If you have [`hurl`](https://hurl.dev) installed locally, you can also try

     hurl --test --glob 'test/integration/**/*.hurl' --report-html report